► Cleaning your car cuts risk of catching Covid-19

 - Don’t forget to clean up after passengers

 - Covid-19 survives the longest on hard surfaces

 - These are all guidelines – Covid-19 knowledge is still evolving

 Which cleaning products are safe to use on my car interior?

 Water is safe on everything in small amounts, and you can remove dry dirt by brushing and vacuuming first.
 In order of preference, go with specialist products for car cleaning if you’ve got some – particularly for leather or wood finishes – then look for anything with water, 70% isopropyl alcohol, and as little extra as possible.

 If you can only get 99% IPA (rubbing alcohol, not pale ale) then order a couple of bottles of distilled water for battery top-ups or irons and dilute it.

-Halfords and Amazon can still deliver cleaning and maintenance products; you're not limited to what supermarkets might have in stock.
-You'll also find the less-obvious industrial wipes (builders' wipes and so forth) haven't been cleaned our as rapidly as the household ones.
-Almost goes without saying that regardless of what's on the box, the wipe and the solvents are just the same, though the scents might be less refined...
+Halfords and Amazon can still deliver cleaning and maintenance products; you’re not limited to what supermarkets might have in stock.
+You’ll also find the less-obvious industrial wipes (builders’ wipes and so forth) haven’t vanished as rapidly from shleves as the household ones have in supermarkets.
+Almost goes without saying that regardless of what’s on the box, the wipe and the solvents are just the same, though the scents might be less refined.